harrymahar/indo-data-validation/README.md

 2. **Tracing Guide**

    This is OSM Wikipedia page which show list of object type and object description in Indonesia.
 It also shows its OSM key and values.
 This can be used as a guide for OSM users in Indonesia when they want to add or edit their objects and as improve its quality.
+In this repository its name is 'referensi-atribut-indonesia' and provided in PDF and XML format.
 For online version for this tracing guide please look at http://www.wiki.openstreetmap.org/wiki/Id:Referensi_Atribut_Objek_OSM_Indonesia

 3. **Field Survey Guide**